 Your local council might be able to help you pay for:

-You don't have to be getting benefits to get help from your local council but you do need to be on a low income with no other way to pay for what you need.
+You do not have to be getting benefits to get help from your local council.
+You do need to be on a low income with no other way to pay for what you need.